simjega/nupic.tools/README.md

 ### Configuration

 Default configuration settings are in the `config.json` file, but it doesn't have all the information the application needs to run.
-The github password, for example, has been removed.
+The github passwords within the `monitors` section, for example, have been removed.
 To provide these instance-level settings, create a new config file using the username of the logged-in user.
-For example, mine is called `confing-rhyolight.json`.
-This is where you'll keep your private configuration settings, like your github password.
+For example, mine is called `config-rhyolight.json`.
+This is where you'll keep your private configuration settings, like your github passwords.
+You can also add as many `monitors` as you wish.
+The key for each monitor should be the github organization/repository name.

 ### Github API Credentials